-Figure 14: Physical Buffer on Ingress allocated as Virtual Output Queues
+Figure 20: Physical Buffer on Ingress allocated as Virtual Output Queues

 The dynamic pool enables the majority of the buffer to be used in an intelligent manner based on real-time contention and congestion on output ports.
-While there is potentially hundreds of gigabytes of buffer memory, individual VoQ limits are applied such that a single VoQ doesn't result in excess latency or queuing on a given output port.
-The default allocations (configurable) are as per Table 5:
+While there are potentially hundreds of gigabytes of buffer memory, individual VOQ limits are applied such that a single VOQ doesn't result in excess latency or queuing on a given output port.
+The default allocations (configurable) are as per Table 7:

-Table 5: Default per-VoQ Output Port Limits
+Table 7: Default per-VOQ Output Port Limits

 Output Port Characteristic Maximum Packet Buffer Depth (MB) Maximum Packet Buffer Depth (msec)

-VoQ for a 10G output port 50 MB 40 msec
+VOQ for a 10G output port 50 MB 40 msec

-VoQ for a 25G output port 125 MB 40 msec
+VOQ for a 25G output port 125 MB 40 msec

-VoQ for a 40G output port 200 MB 40 msec
+VOQ for a 40G output port 200 MB 40 msec

-VoQ for a 50G output port 250 MB 40 msec
+VOQ for a 50G output port 250 MB 40 msec

-VoQ for a 100G output port 500 MB 40 msec
+VOQ for a 100G output port 500 MB 40 msec

-VoQ for a 400G output port 500 MB 10 msec
+VOQ for a 400G output port 500 MB 10 msec

-The VoQ subsystem enables buffers that are dynamic, intelligent and deep so that there are always packet buffer space available for new flows, even under congestion and heavy load scenarios.
+The VOQ subsystem enables buffers that are dynamic, intelligent, and deep so that there are always packet buffer space available for new flows, even under congestion and heavy load scenarios.
 There is always complete fairness in the system, with QoS policy always enforced in a distributed forwarding system.
-This enables any application workload to be deployed - existing or future - and provides the basis for deployment in Content Delivery Networks (CDNs), service providers, internet edge, converged storage, hyperconverged systems, big data/analytics, enterprise and cloud providers.
-The VoQ subsystem enables maximum fairness and goodput for applications with any traffic profile, be it any-cast, in-cast, mice or elephant flows, or any flow size in between.
+This enables any application workload to be deployed - existing or future - and provides the basis for deployment in Content Delivery Networks (CDNs), service providers, internet edge, converged storage, hyperconverged systems, big data/analytics, enterprise, and cloud providers.
+The VOQ subsystem enables maximum fairness and goodput for applications with any traffic profile, be it any-cast, in-cast, mice or elephant flows, or any flow size in between.

-7500R3 Deep Packet Buffers
+7800R3 Deep Packet Buffers

-As with previous generations, the 7500R3 series line cards utilize on-chip buffers (32MB with Jericho2) in conjunction with flexible packet buffer memory (8GB of HBM2 per packet processor).
+As with the 7500R Series generations, the 7800R3 series line cards utilize on-chip buffers (32MB with Jericho2, 64MB with Jericho2C+) in conjunction with flexible packet buffer memory (8GB of HBM2 per packet processor).
 The on-chip buffers are used for non-congested forwarding and seamlessly utilize the HBM2 packet buffers for instantaneous or sustained periods of congestion.
-Buffers are allocated per VoQ and require no tuning.
+Buffers are allocated per VOQ and require no tuning.
 It's further worth noting that during congestion, packets are transmitted directly from the HBM2 packet buffer to the destination packet processor.

-Figure 15: Packet buffer memory access
+Figure 21: Packet buffer memory access